 Greater Sand Perch, Diplectrum maximum

-The Greater Sand Perch has an elongated body with an overall tan coloration, white belly, and the upper two-thirds of the head are dark gray brown.
-The head has a narrow, round pointed, bony cheek spur (preoperculum) with four to eight large spines (as pictured below), whose shape is a key to identification.
-The lower jaw is strongly projecting.
-They have a dark blue-gray blotch on the upper edge of the gill cover and the second and third dorsal spines are of equal length.
-The anal fin is gray, the caudal fin is grey-brown, the dorsal fin is banded with blue-gray and red-brown bands and red-brown margin, the pectoral fins are translucent yellowish-brown and the pelvic fins are dark gray.
+The Greater Sand Perches have elongated bodies with an overall tan coloration and a white belly.
+Their head is dark gray-brown in its upper two-thirds and features a narrowly pointed and rounded bony cheek spur (preopercle) with four to eight large spines (pictured below) that is a key to their identification.
+Their lower jaw is strongly projecting.
+They have a dark blue-gray blotch on the upper edge of their gill cover.
+The second and third dorsal spines are of equal length.
+Juveniles have a black spot in the membrane between their first and second dorsal spines.
+Their anal fin is gray, their caudal fin is gray-brown, their dorsal fin features blue-gray and red-brown bands with red-brown margins, their pectoral fins are translucent yellowish-brown, and their pelvic fins are dark gray.

-The Greater Sand Perch are found over sandy bottoms at depths between 200 and 400 feet.
-They are the largest of the nine Sand Perches found in Mexican waters of the Pacific and reach a maximum length of 45.0 cm (17.7 inches), documented by a fish that we caught and can weigh up to 1.5 kg (3.3 pounds).
-They are a deep water species and not much is known about their behavioral patterns.
+The Greater Sand Perches are found over sandy bottoms at depths between 200 and 400 feet.
+They are the largest of the nine Sand Perches found in Mexican waters of the Pacific and reach a maximum length of 45 cm (17.7 inches) and can weigh up to 1.5 kg (3.3 pounds), as documented by a fish that we caught.
+They are found in all Mexican waters of the Pacific and were thought to be absent from the Sea of Cortez, however, they are actually very abundant along the southeast coast of Baja as documented by numerous fish that we caught.
+They are a deep water species and very little is known about their behavioral patterns.

-The Greater Sand Perch is one of the very best eating bottom fishes caught in Mexican waters.
+The Greater Sand Perch is one of the very best bottom fish for human consumption that is caught in Mexican waters.
 They are sold extensively in local fish markets.
-They are the only Sand Perch that we are aware of that when hauled up from the deep will return to the deep on their own.
-They consume a variety of small fishes which are frequently regurgitated and found on the panga floor or in the fish box.
+Their roe is considered to be a delicacy.
+They are the only Sand Perch that we are aware of that, when hauled up from the deep, will return to the deep on their own.
+They consume a variety of small fish, which are frequently regurgitated and found on the panga floor or in the fish box.